share-with-me/VQA_ADL/readme.md

 - With the advent of deep learning, these seemingly intricate tasks have now become a possibility.
 - In this project, we aspire to build models that help us build a visual question answering system.

+# Dataset
+- We have used the MSCOCO VQA dataset for training the models.
+- The data is preprocessed and then used to build the training and test datasets.

 # Models
 - In this project, we experiment by implementing 4 models.